kapouer/matchdom/README.md

 - hits: list of strings to write
 - index: current index in hits

-And various methods to parse a range, extend to an ancestor, restrict to a node or attribute, write strings to the place, or read the current strings in place.
+And various methods to extend to an ancestor, restrict to a node or attribute, write strings to the place, or read the current strings in place.

 ## core plugin